johnrijs/GettingAndCleaningData/README.md

 ### Synopsis

 R file **run_analysis.R** reads, transforms and writes particular SmartPhone data.
-The data is derived from tests carried out by 30 volunteers wearing Samsung smartphones while performing certain activities like walking oe sitting.
-The data is split into a set of TRAIN and a set of TEST data.
+The data is derived from tests carried out by 30 volunteers wearing Samsung smartphones while performing certain activities like walking or sitting.
+The delivered data contains TRAIN and TEST data.

 The goal of the script is to combine the train and test data and deliver a tidy data set that contains the averages per column, grouped by activity and subject.